Guardianship Lawyers in Mooresville

 Moreover, if a guardianship is no longer needed, a restoration hearing may be warranted.
 This occurs when the individual is no longer incompetent and can handle their own affairs.
 Our Mooresville guardianship lawyers can advise and assist you in regaining control over your property and personal affairs.

 Guardianship is the most severe form of judicial intervention under civil law, excepting only involuntary commitment.
 Due to the drastic nature of guardianship, our firm takes very seriously the need for dedicated, caring advocacy in the establishment and administration of guardianships or conservatorships.
-Our firm also has significant experience in litigating the offensive or defensive positions in the adversarial process.

 The Law Office of Natalie J. Miller handles all types of guardianship matters, including the following: